Bachelor of Science in Education

 Must have a grade of a "C" or higher.

 Students presenting current certification in lieu of HSES 248 must take an additional two hours of course credit.
 Acceptable certifications: American Red Cross courses - Standard First Aid with CPR/AED or Aid-Responding to Emergencies with CPR/AED.

-Required electives must be chosen from those listed and approved by your community health advisor or a faculty member before taking the course.
+A minor program must be chosen from those listed and approved by your community health advisor or a health faculty member.

 HSES 104.
 Physical Activity in: _____.
 0.5-1 Hours.